Bike Touring in Ireland

 - i.e. it was really bumpy.
 Rumor has it that this is being addressed.

-Any train station will have information and schedules, and the Aer
+Any train station will have information and schedules.
+Maps

 Money €